top of page

 AIM

-1. describe the range of innovations and actors involved in innovation, creating a typology and initial characterisation of adult social care (ASC) innovation;
+1. describing the range of innovations and actors involved in innovation, creating a typology and initial characterisation of adult social care (ASC) innovation;

-2. identify key contextual factors, capabilities and activities important for ASC innovation;
+2. identifying key contextual factors, capabilities and activities important for ASC innovation;

-3. set the focus for case studies in WP2, theoretical direction in WP3; and
+3. setting the focus for case studies in WP2, theoretical direction in WP3; and

-4. inform data collection for the survey in WP6.
+4. informing data collection for the survey in WP6.

 WORKSTREAMS